lukehaas/Scrollify/README.md

 You must ensure that there is no collapsed content within your sections.
 This often happens when you have floated content within a container that isn't cleared.
 All content must be properly contained in order for an accurate section height to be calculated.

-- How can I stop Scrollify adding fragment identifiers (hash values) to the URL?

-This behaviour is controlled by `sectionName`, setting `sectionName` to false will disable it.

 - Why are section heights increasing on resize?

 This happens when your browser is running in Quirks Mode, usually as the result of an incorrect doctype.